 As you customize your webshop’s database and add more fields and different functionalities, data migration starts to get more complicated.

-For example, there are Magento modules that use their own tables, while others adapt Magento’s default tables.
+For example, there are Magento extension that use their own tables, while others adopt Magento’s default tables.
 If the module that you are using belongs to the former group, Magento’s data migration tool may overlook the data it contains, requiring you to manually migrate the data.

 More likely than not, they may already have Magento 2 connectors—this means that the third-party system can easily be integrated (i.e., connected) with your webshop without you having to develop a custom integration for it.
 Otherwise, then this is also something that you may need specialized development for.